software-engineering-amsterdam/MLitB/visualisations/basic neural network/README.md

-Visualisation of structure of a basic (non-convolutional) neural network.
+Visualisation of structure of a basic (standard/non-convolutional) neural network.
 Shows how the weights and activations change over time for the last example the user added.
 Basis of a framework for more complex visualisations of network structure.

 Adding visualisation to network:
 * Include files starting with d3